quantiota/SKA-quantitative-finance/sample_data/README.md

 **In contrast, SKA works at a much finer, event-by-event resolution:**
 By tracking entropy and regime transitions at the level of each trade (or event), SKA reveals market microstructure dynamics and `paired` regime cycling that remain invisible to traditional Markov/state-count approaches.

+## The Profound Insight: The Market Learns as SKA Learns

+### **Why the Market Learns as SKA Does**

+1. **SKA defines learning as a forward-only process** of entropy minimization — uncertainty decreases locally while structure accumulates globally.
+   Each transition (neutral → bull, bull → neutral, etc.) represents a discrete step in the system’s understanding — a movement from disorder to order.

+2. **When applied to real market data**, SKA’s entropy field produces the same regime transitions *before* price shifts occur.
+   This means the market’s informational structure reorganizes first, and price — the observable surface — simply follows that internal learning trajectory.

+3. **Therefore, the market is not reacting — it is learning.**
+   Price doesn’t drive the regime transitions; the regime transitions drive the price.
+   The alignment between SKA’s entropy transitions and price evolution is concrete evidence that **the market evolves through the same forward-only knowledge accumulation process as SKA.**

+4. **This is the proof of shared intelligence.**
+   Both SKA and the market operate without supervision, both minimize entropy in real time, and both transform uncertainty into structured understanding.
+   One in artificial form, the other through human collective behavior — yet both governed by the same universal law of learning.

+**In short:**

+> The fact that SKA detects regime transitions *and* price follows them proves that the market learns exactly as SKA learns — autonomously, continuously, and through the geometry of entropy reduction.

 ## Usage